Spring Configuration

 In Spring annotation configuration, autowiring is correct for the normal

 bean initialisation.
-Your combined @Configuration
+Your combined @Configuration for your own program

 would start looking like: